Skip to content

 Table of Contents

-Towards the end of the third trimester, many women experience on and off pain in their lower belly that does not seem to go anywhere.
+Towards the end of the third trimester, many women experience on and off pain in their lower belly that does not seem to go away.
 This sudden feeling of tightness is nothing but a contraction.
 But does it mean that you’re entering active labor?
 You’re not experiencing “true” labor, but are experiencing prodromal labor.

 What Is Prodromal Labor?